BiAPoL/napari-clusters-plotter/README.md

 ImportError: DLL load failed while importing _cl
 ```

 Try downloading and installing a pyopencl with a lower cl version, e.g. cl12 : pyopencl=2020.1.
-However, in this case
+However, in this case,
 you will need an environment with a lower python version (python=3.8).

 ## Contributing